Diego-Zulu/leetcode_answers/README.md

 2. `python get_all_questions.py -l python`

-Note: To download 300 questions it will take around 10 minutes due to pause to avoid throttling.
+Note: To download 300 questions it will take around 15 minutes due to pause to avoid throttling.

 ## Stats

 As of May 14th 2020:

 ```
-$ leetcode stat -t algorithms
+$ leetcode stat -t -l algorithms

  Easy	119/353 ( 33.71 %)  ███████████░░░░░░░░░░░░░░░░░░░
  Medium	151/684 ( 22.08 %)  ███████░░░░░░░░░░░░░░░░░░░░░░░